 The making of a landmark starts with the foundation

 Recognized by the esteemed international Council on Tall Buildings and Urban Habitat in 2019, the San Francisco condominium holds global awards for Best Structural Engineering and Best Geotechnical Engineering.
-This is in addition to their Awards of Excellence for Best Tall Building (200-299 meters), MEP Engineering Award, Structural Engineering Award, Fire and Risk Award, and Geotechnical Engineering Award.
+This is in addition to their Awards of Excellence for Best Tall Building (200-299 meters), MEP Engineering Award, Structural Engineering Award, Fire and Risk Award, Geotechnical Engineering Award and Platinum LEED Certification.
 No other US building has received as many commendations.

 The caissons at 181 Fremont, the deepest of any condo tower in San Francisco, burrow 260 feet below ground and are anchored into the bedrock.
 The building rests on forty-two 5 to 6-foot diameter concrete piles socketed into bedrock.
 Through ingenious engineering, a high-strength steel exoskeleton structural system behaves like a giant shock absorber, and state-of-the-art safety elevators are designed to provide the most efficient and quickest evacuation during emergencies.
 Taken in total, the building’s innovations have earned it a REDi Gold Rating, the latest resilience-based design guidelines that establish a new beyond-code benchmark for seismic construction.